 Lastly, gently fold the cranberries and pecans into the batter.

-Pour into the prepared Loaf Pan
+Pour (or spoon and spread) the batter into your prepared Loaf Pan

-Bake for one hour in preheated oven or until the loaf springs back gently when touched.
+Finally, bake for one hour in preheated oven or until the loaf springs back gently when touched.
 Let stand 10 minutes, then turn out onto a wire rack to cool.
 Wrap with eco-friendly beeswax wraps or plastic wrap to keep fresh.

 Other Recipes from our Farmhouse Kitchen